splunk-terraform/terraform-provider-signalfx/READMEOLD.md

 This provider because the official SignalFx provider at the time of [SignalForm](https://github.com/Yelp/terraform-provider-signalform) v2.8.0.
 Conversions from SignalForm to this module at that point in time have no compatibility issues.

-To perform a conversion you'll need to do two things:
+To perform a conversion you need to do two things:
 * adjust the provider configuration
 * change Terraform configuration files to references the new provider name
 * update state files to reference the new provider name

 Each are easy to do!
-You'll need to do them at the same time, however, avoiding any asset changes between each step.
+You need to do them at the same time, however, avoiding any asset changes between each step.

 ### Adjust Provider Configuration